edouardpoitras/bevy_local_commands/README.md

 ## Todo

 - [ ] Better way to kill commands that are still running
-- [ ] Examples for each platform
-- [ ] Example showing handling of errors
 - [ ] Mac testing (not sure if it works yet)